smartnic/sigcomm21_artifact/README.md

 ```
 Run the following command to see the difference between the input and output programs.
 The first
 and second commands use `llvm-objdump` to get the disassembly programs from `xdp1_kern.o`and
-`xdp1_kern.o.out`, then store the programs in the correspoinding files with the extension of .objdump.
+`xdp1_kern.o.out`, then store the programs in the corresponding files with the extension of .objdump.
 ```
 llvm-objdump -d xdp1_kern.o > xdp1_kern.o.objdump
 llvm-objdump -d xdp1_kern.o.out > xdp1_kern.o.out.objdump